 If you opt for repurchase, the manufacturer must repay you the full contract purchase price of the vehicle.
 In addition, the manufacturer must reimburse you for the following expenses:

 - All collateral charges.
 On top of the contract price, the manufacturer must repay any additional fees you paid including sales tax, license fees, registration fees, title fees, finance charges and interest, transportation charges, and dealer preparation charges.
 Also considered in collateral charges are dealer ad-ons including service contracts, undercoating, and rustproofing.
-Additional recoverable charges for leased vehicles include capitalized cost reductions, credits and allowances for trade-ins, fees to another to obtain the lease, and insurance or other costs.
+Additional recoverable charges for leased vehicles include capitalized cost reductions, credits and allowances for trade-ins, fees to another to obtain the lease, and other costs.

 - Incidental damages.
 These may include expenses reasonably incurred in inspection, receipt, transportation, and care and custody of the vehicle.
 Consumers will also be refunded for any commercially reasonable charges or expenses in connection with effecting cover and any other expense related to the breach of warranty.

 - Mileage.
 Consumers will be refunded for mileage and reasonable loss of use caused by attempts to get the vehicle fixed.
 This means if you had to use a substitute vehicle while the lemon has been out of service, then the mileage on the substitue vehicle should be paid and in some limited cases, even rental bills.

 - Use of the vehicle.
 An allowance will be made for the consumer’s use of the vehicle up until the date of the first notice of nonconformity given to the manufacturer.